TarsCloud/Tars/CLA.md

 ## What am I agreeing to?

-This CLA allows either an individual or an entity (the "**Corporation**") to Submit Contributions to Tencent, to authorize Contributions Submitted by its employees or agents to Tencent (in the case of a Corporation), and to grant copyright and patent licenses thereto.
+This CLA allows either an individual or an entity (the "**Corporation**") to Submit Contributions to Tars Project, to authorize Contributions Submitted by its employees or agents to Tencent (in the case of a Corporation), and to grant copyright and patent licenses thereto.

 It is important to read and understand this legal agreement.